-Lake Memphremagog between Newport, VT and Magog, QC
+On Lake Memphremagog between Newport, VT and Magog, QC

 The swim is hosted, organized, and supported by Kingdom Games, Inc. and the Northeast Kingdom Open Water Swimming Association in collaboration with Barbara Malloy, of Newport, Vermont, Vermont’s 1st Lady Dracontologist.

-Completion times for amateurs have ranged from approximately 11 hrs 30 mins to 19 hrs and 55 minutes.
+Completion times for amateurs have ranged from approximately 11 hrs 30 mins to 24 hrs and 11 minutes.
 Swimming as a professional, Shelley Taylor Smith set the women’s record in the 1990s with a time of 8 hours and 35 minutes.

 Water temperatures generally range from 67 F to 74 F. They have been in the high 60’s some years.
 In 2017, after a week of cloudy and windy weather, the lake temperature dropped to 65 F and the air temp at night dropped to 40 F. A week later after a string of sunny days, water temps had risen to 70+ F and nighttime temps were in the mid 50s and low 60s.